Aliases for NR2C2 Gene

 GeneCards Summary for NR2C2 Gene

-NR2C2 (Nuclear Receptor Subfamily 2, Group C, Member 2) is a Protein Coding gene.
-Among its related pathways are TGF-beta Signaling Pathway (sino) and Gene Expression.
+NR2C2 (Nuclear Receptor Subfamily 2 Group C Member 2) is a Protein Coding gene.
+Among its related pathways are Gene Expression and TNF-alpha/NF-kB Signaling Pathway.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and protein heterodimerization activity.
 An important paralog of this gene is RXRG.

 UniProtKB/Swiss-Prot for NR2C2 Gene